glentregoning/mitmtest/README.md

 1. Run mitmtest.sh
  1. ```./mitmtest.sh --test insecure``` tests applications against accepting insecure / self signed certificates
- 2. ```./mitmtest.sh --test domain``` tests applications against accepting certificates domains other than the one being connected to.
+ 2. ```./mitmtest.sh --test domain``` domain validation, testing applications against accepting certificates domains other than the one being connected to.
 2. Configure your device (e.g. iPhone / Android or iOS Simulator) to use your computer as it's proxy server on port 8080
+3. [Required test 'domain' validation]
-3. [In order to run domain validation tests] Open a webbrowser on your device, and visit http://mitm.it.
-Select the option matching your device to install a MITM root certificate. (see here for more information: http://mitmproxy.org/doc/certinstall/webapp.html).
-NOTE: If you don't install this certificate the  ```--test domain``` mode won't work (and will PASS every connection whether its secure or not).
+ 1. Open a webbrowser on your device, and visit http://mitm.it.
+ 2. Select the option matching your device to install a MITM root certificate. (see here for more information: http://mitmproxy.org/doc/certinstall/webapp.html).
+ 3. NOTE: If you don't install this certificate the  ```--test domain``` mode won't work (and will PASS every connection whether its secure or not).
 4. Run your app on your device, and watch the mitmtest.sh output the results of tests for hosts your app is test.

 ## mitmtest.sh Command Arguments